Westbrook/blog/lit-flip.md

 const stateMap = new WeakMap<Part, boolean>();
 ```

-With these hanging around in the module scope, we are able to take advantage of the idea that the `Part` representing the location of the directive in the template is an object that keeps identity across multiple renders, which allows us to access to stored state on subsequent render passes.
+With these hanging around in the module scope, we are able to take advantage of the idea that the `Part` representing the location of the directive in the template is an object that keeps identity across multiple renders, which allows us access to stored state on subsequent render passes.
 However, this can feel a little magic... why is this `Part` always the same?
 Can I really rely on that?
 Why did I make `previousValues` and `stateMap` separate?
 Oh, wait, that's not about magic, that's just me code reviewing myself...

 In the `lit-html@2.0` version, we can avoid these questions altogether by leveraging the class syntax to do exactly what classes are meant to do, keep state.
 We also leverage some nice defaults in our directive arguments to make it easy to apply the directive not only for events streaming between a "start" and "stop" event but also as an on/off listener for enter/leave style events as well as to stream events (like `pointermove`) on on the outside (or between "stop" and "start") of our stream: